September Tube strikes: When are they and which lines are affected?

 Every Underground line will be disrupted from Sunday 7 September until Thursday 11 September.
 The Elizabeth line and the London Overground will remain unaffected.

-The DLR will be shut on September 9 and 11.
-On these days, no DLR services will be available at any time.
+The DLR will be shut by a strike on 9 and 11 September.

+Buses, London Overground and the Elizabeth line, plus national rail services in the capital, will continue to run almost as usual – but will naturally be much more crowded than usual.
+Some rail firms that use stations staffed by TfL personnel will not be able to operate a full service.

+Thameslink will not be able to serve Farringdon – the interchange with the Elizabeth line – before 7.30am from Monday to Thursday, and after 10.30pm on Monday and Wednesday.

 A timeline of September’s Tube strike